-The dealing office of the ACD is open from 9.00 am until 5.00 pm on each Business Day to receive requests for the purchase or redemption of shares, which will be effected at prices determined at the next Valuation Point following receipt of such request.
+The dealing office of the ACD is open from 9.00 am until 5.00 pm on each Business Day to receive requests for the purchase, redemption and switching of Shares, which will be effected at prices determined at the next Valuation Point following receipt of such request.
 Telephone calls may be recorded for training and monitoring purposes.
-The ACD may also, at its discretion, introduce further methods of dealing in shares in the future.
+The ACD may also, at its discretion, introduce further methods of dealing in Shares in the future.